2-REC/opencolorio-build-win/half_fix/README.md

 # Imath/Half

-Ths following files need to be modified in order to use the 'Imath' library instead of 'OpenEXR'.
+The following files need to be modified in order to use the 'Imath' library instead of 'OpenEXR'.
 ```
 OpenColorIO
 +---share